Shourya523/Poll-y/README.md

-# Applyo � Real-Time Polling Application
+# Poll-y � Real-Time Polling Application

 A lightweight polling web app built with **Next.js**, **React**, and **Firebase**.
 Users can create a question with multiple options, share a link, and watch vote totals update live for everyone viewing the poll.